From loans to savings, simplifying everything.

 Let's deep dive into the Process

-with the older design
+Problem with the older design

 We analyzed user metrics across the entire funnel to pinpoint exactly where users were dropping off and identify opportunities for design improvements.